VEinteligente/VESinFiltro/_noticias/2019-01-29-report-2019-january.md

 successfully connected to the IPs of wikipedia.org, but HTTP(S) requests resulted in connection timeouts.

-To investigate further, we [collaborated with Venezuela Inteligente on some manual testing](https://vesinfiltro.com/noticias/wikipedia_2019-01/), using curl.
+To investigate further, [OONI and Venezuela Inteligente collaborated on some manual testing](https://vesinfiltro.com/noticias/wikipedia_2019-01/), using curl.
 We were able to validate the blocking by fingerprinting the [TLS SNI field](https://en.wikipedia.org/wiki/Server_Name_Indication).

 In the curl request below, we can see that the connection aborted after